 It feels good to help people on personal finance matters without a paywall.
 Money consistently ranks as a top 3 stressor in people’s lives.
 If I can help strangers solve difficult problems or give readers the courage to act, it feels very satisfying.

 2020 was a difficult year for millions of people.
-2021 was better due to incremental progress but 2022 has been rather volatile due to the stock market downturn and record inflation.
-I’ve found that during the darkest times, it feels good to regularly publish posts and write more nuanced newsletters to help folks through.
+2021 was better due to incremental progress but 2022 was tough due to the bear market.
+I've found that during the darkest times, it feels good to regularly publish posts and write more nuanced newsletters to help folks through.

 I thought about creating a paid newsletter, but I think it’s awesome to learn something for free.
 That makes me feel rich and I hope it makes you feel rich too.

-Now that over a year and a half has passed since the start of the pandemic, I feel rich because things have recovered so much.
-Let’s never forget how dicey things were between March – June 2020!
+Now that the pandemic is over, I feel rich because things have recovered so much.
+Let's never forget how dicey things were between March – June 2020!

 In 2020, it wasn’t just our investments taking a dive, but our day-to-day lives as well.
 To be able to sit here today with so many asset classes up so much feels like a miracle.
 We really need to be appreciative of our good fortune.